Who Are We?

 Kiana Walter is a senior at the University of Puget Sound, double majoring in physics and math.
 She has worked as a physics tutor at the university’s tutoring center, the Center for Writing, Learning, and Teaching for the past two years and thoroughly enjoys teaching and helping students gain confidence in physics.
 She has also worked as a grader for the physics department in the past.
 She is currently writing her thesis based on her physics research on Majorana fermions.
 In addition to physics, Kiana enjoys dancing, singing, drinking coffee, and spending time outside.

 Kobi Hall – TA and Mentor – Power System, Vacuum System

 Kobi is a physics and mathematics graduate from the University of Puget Sound.
 He is interested in a wide variety of topics spanning science and engineering, including but not limited to differential geometry, particle physics, control systems, and machining.
 He has previously worked as a physics subject tutor at the Center for Writing, Learning, and Teaching.
 In addition, he enjoys gardening and listening to music or listening to music about gardening.
-He is still waiting on a plant that has yet to play the latest hits, however.
+However, he has yet to find a plant that plays music.
 He will continue his studies as a mechanical engineer at Columbia in the Fall.